 Our students are trained to work in a variety of clinical settings with a focus on cognitive behavioral approaches, empirically based assessments and treatments, consultation, interprofessional collaboration, advocacy, individual and cultural diversity, and serving the underserved.
-The Department houses the APA-accredited PsyD program in Clinical Psychology and post-doctoral certificate programs in Clinical Neuropsychology and Clinical Health Psychology.
+The Department houses the APA-accredited PsyD program in Clinical Psychology.

 Stephanie H. Felgoise, PhD

 PCOM’s PsyD program in Clinical Psychology is accredited by the American Psychological Association.
 For general information about APA accreditation or specific information about the accreditation status of PCOM’s Clinical PsyD program, please contact: